fyziktom/VirtualEconomyFramework/README.md

 -	JS Script can be tested with simulated tx data or last tx real data.
 No need to send tx during debbuging of JS Scripts.
 -	Web UI contains hash library for creating hash of any file on the client side and use it as metadata in NFT token transactions
 -	Connection to PostgreSQL where local data about digital twins and settings are stored.
+-	Stored Last Processed Transaction and Last Confirmed Transaction for recovery after crash for each Account (works without Db too)
 -	Db is connected via Entity Framework Core so it can be connected to another Db.
 -	Db connection is optional and app can run without it
 -	Security controller for creating users, rights, roles which limit access to API